bcgov/ols-router/docs/rpng-atp.md

 ## Testing Process

-Preconditions:
+### Preconditions

-  * route planner deployed on delivery and test platforms
+  * Route Planner deployed on delivery and test platforms

-  * test tools deployed and configured to access route planner on delivery and test platforms
+  * Test tools deployed and configured to access route planner on delivery and test platforms

 1. Run test suite on developer platform and verify results (system test)